TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 This annotation instructs Extbase to load the properties of the object only when they are really needed (so called *lazy loading*).

-Beside ``setReturnRawQueryResult()``, there are three additional settings for the execution of a query.
+There are three additional settings for the execution of a query.
 All settings are occupied with default values that are set when the ``Query`` object was created by ``$this->createQuery()``.
 The settings are enclosed in an own ``QuerySettings`` object that you can get from the ``Query`` object with ``getQuerySettings()``.
 In table 6-3 you find all settings in summary.